magicmatatjahu/kyma/resources/rafter/README.md

 - [Front Matter Service](./charts/rafter-front-matter-service) (extension)
 - [AsyncAPI Service](./charts/rafter-asyncapi-service) (extension)

-To learn more about the Rafter, see the [Rafter repository](https://github.com/kyma-project/rafter).
+To learn more about the Rafter, go to the [Rafter repository](https://github.com/kyma-project/rafter).

-To learn more about the Rafter, see the [Rafter documentation](https://kyma-project.io/docs/components/rafter).